 Sub Shade_Rows() Dim Rng As Range Set Rng = Selection Rng.FormatConditions.Add xlExpression, Formula1:="=MOD(ROW(),2)=1" Selection.FormatConditions(Selection.FormatConditions.Count).SetFirstPriority With Selection.FormatConditions(1).Interior .PatternColorIndex = xlAutomatic .ThemeColor = xlThemeColorAccent5 .TintAndShade = 0.399945066682943 End With Selection.FormatConditions(1).StopIfTrue = False End Sub

 For this first, you need to select the range of cells that needs to shaded then run the macro.

 Things to Remember

 - Not only alternative rows you can shade every 3rd row, 4th row or 5th row and so on.
 For that, you need to change the divisor value in the MOD function from 2 to 3.

 - Conditional formatting works on the basis of logical results, TRUE or FALSE.

 - ISODD and ISEVEN functions are useful with the helper column of serial numbers.

 This has been a guide to Shade Alternate Rows in Excel.
-Here we discuss the top 3 methods to shade alternate rows in excel along with examples and downloadable excel template.
+Here we discuss the top 3 methods to shade alternate rows in excel along with examples and a downloadable template.
 You may learn more about excel from the following articles –